ATS Optimized Resume: The Complete Guide to Getting Past Automated Screening

 Knockout Questions - The Pre-Parse Filter Resumes

-Knockout questions on the application form work authorization, salary floor, required degree, geographic location are answered before the ATS ever parses your resume.
-A 'no' here ends your application regardless of how good your ATS compliant CV is.
+Knockout questions on the application form, work authorization, salary floor, required degree, and geographic location are answered before the ATS ever parses your resume.
+A ‘no’ here ends your application regardless of how good your ATS-compliant CV is.
 Answer these first and honestly.
 No amount of keyword optimization fixes an automatic disqualification.

 Submission Timing